molekp/MVC5-tutorial/README.md

 MVC5-tutorial
 =============
-This project is based on Microsoft&trade; tutorial <a href="http://www.asp.net/mvc/tutorials/mvc-5/introduction/getting-started" >Zobacz tutaj »</a>
+This project is based on Microsoft&trade; tutorial <a href="http://www.asp.net/mvc/tutorials/mvc-5/introduction/getting-started" >See here »</a>
 It is created in MVC 5.1 with EF 6.1 (.NET 4.5)

 It uses 2 Database Context : one for Authentication (Users, Roles, etc), second for Application Data( Movies etc).